isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sweet Potato.md

 <section>
 	<h4>Harvesting:</h4>
-<p>Plants can be harvested for leaves at any time, with younger leaves being the most tender.
-However, the leaves will become bitter when the plant starts to flower.
-Most gardeners will harvest their crop around a month and a half after sowing. </p>
+<p>Plants can be harvested for leaves and stems, with younger leaves being the most tender.
+Most gardeners will begin harvesting leaves and stems from their Sweet Potato plant around two months after sowing from seed or after planting cuttings or tubers.
+Take note that the plant produces a milky sap when cut, and that the sap can irritate skin.
+Use gloves when pruning and harvesting leaves. </p>
+<p>Tubers will take at least two months to form after the plant starts to produce vines, provided that the soil is soft and deep enough.
+Tubers can be left for up to 6 months to grow, after which they tend to be too tough and fibrous for eating. </p>
-<p>The whole plant can be harvested once by cutting the head at the base or multiple times by harvesting the older leaves as per the cut-and-come-again method.</p>
+<p>Sweet potato is typically harvested multiple times by harvesting the younger leaves and stems as per the cut-and-come-again method.
+This plant can live for several years if cared for properly and will continue to produce new growth year round.</p>

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/f_Uoug7ZSeg" height="415" width="100%"></iframe><br>
 	<br>